roscopeco/mink/README.md

 * *GNU Parted* - Used to make the hard-disk image.
 * *kpartx* - Used to make the hard-disk image.

 You will also want either *bochs* or *qemu* unless you're planning to boot a real machine.

+**Note that qemu is now the recommended emulator, mink is no longer tested under bochs.** The provided `bochsrc.txt` still works (as of August 2016) but may go away in future.
+If you want to use bochs with the provided configuration, you'll have to run `make mink.iso` instead of `make mink.img` as specified below.

 On some distributions, you might find that grub2-xxx is named grub-xxx - if so, you'll need to edit the makefile and mkimage.sh appropriately.

 Note that the cross-compiler is *required* - It _will not_ build with a platform compiler.
 This is by design.

 How to run it?
 --------------

+**Note that these instructions have changed (August 2016).
+The default make target now only builds the kernel binary - it does not build the hard-disk image as it did before!**

 Let's say you have all of the above.
 Just do:

 ```
-# make
+# make mink.img
 ```

 Then one of:

 ```
-# bochs
 # ./qemu
 ```

 Should have you sorted.
-Personally, I prefer Qemu.
-Bochs (at least the version I have) seems to have some issues with its PIT implementation (it's too fast).

 If you want to enable debugging output, you can pass defines in `EXTRA_CFLAGS`, e.g: